South Carolina sheriff's office releases jail footage showing the in-custody death of a mentally ill Black man

 The footage -- including jail surveillance footage and body camera videos -- was released Thursday night at the request of Sutherland's family, Charleston County Sheriff Kristin Graziano said in a statement posted on Twitter late Thursday night.

+"Mental illness does not give anybody the right to put their hands on my child," Sutherland's mother, Amy Sutherland, said in a news conference Friday, describing him as "an example of what I wanted him to be."

+"I want y'all to know Jamal was a great man.
+He had faults like everybody else, but he was a great man," she said.
+"I'm content that God has Jamal."

-In a news conference Friday, Sutherland family attorney Mark A. Peper said the family would endeavor to answer Sutherland's last question: "What is the meaning of this?"
+Family attorney Mark A. Peper said the family would endeavor to answer Sutherland's last question: "What is the meaning of this?"

 "People with mental health issues are entitled to the same exact civil rights as you and me and every other healthy, wealthy person in this world," Peper said.